staubracing/staubracing/README.md

 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on React Native apps and TypeSript Projects
 - 💬 Exploring Technical writing at Medium
+- :fire: I'm a Full Stack Developer with a passion for motorcycles and racing
+- :seedling: Exploring Technical Content Writing.

 <div align="center">